 Let the sauce slow simmer while covered for about 30 minutes.
 After 30 minutes, taste the sauce for flavor.
 Add salt if desired*.

-TIP: Remember that the cheese mix contains salt, so be conservative with your extra seasoning.
+*Remember that the cheese mix contains salt, so be conservative with your extra seasoning.

-STEP 3: Cook the pasta according to the package directions and drain thoroughly.
+Step 3: Cook the pasta according to the package directions and drain thoroughly.
 You can skip this step if using no-boil/oven-ready pasta or refrigerated lasagna noodles.

-STEP 4: In a small bowl, combine the ricotta cheese, 1 cup of the mozzarella cheese, 1/4 cup parmesan cheese, and 1/2 teaspoon of Italian seasoning.
+Step 4: In a small bowl, combine the ricotta cheese, 1 cup of the mozzarella cheese, ¼ cup parmesan cheese, and ½ teaspoon of Italian seasoning.
 Divide the mixture into 3 roughly equal parts.

-How to Assemble & Bake Easy Meat Lasagna
+How to Layer Lasagna

-Assemble lasagna as follows:
+Step 6: Assemble lasagna as follows: